GuicoRM/Final-Project-DE2/README.md

     It is possible to configure keypad using some libraries by default included in Arduino, but we have programmed our own: `keypad.c`.

-    You can find the connection of keypad and how it works ['*on this link*'](https://www.circuitbasics.com/how-to-set-up-a-keypad-on-an-arduino/).
+    You can find the connection of keypad and how it works [*on this link*](https://www.circuitbasics.com/how-to-set-up-a-keypad-on-an-arduino/).

 - **Speaker**